For Chaplaincy Training

 While local clergy and religious leaders who volunteer to see patients in hospitals usually serve only patients of their own religious faith, professional health care chaplains seek to care for everyone – whoever you are and whatever you believe.

-Additionally, at CPE.org, our units utilize online, self-guided courses from the Spiritual Care Association’s Online Learning Center.
+Additionally, at CPE.org, our units utilize Interactive Distance Learning courses from the Spiritual Care Association’s Online Learning Center.
 These courses are used as part of the educational training for future chaplains.
 Students will complete two of these courses during a CPE.org unit, at no extra charge, adding valuable breadth and depth to their learning.

 Here are a sampling of courses that address the needs of chaplains and those interested in career in chaplaincy: